 - Participants can be mindfulness teachers, psychologists, psychotherapists, doctors, social workers, counselors and coaches and are expected to have a professional interest in the applications of (self-) compassion.

 - Participants are expected to be responsible for themselves and willing to deepen their self-inquiry by engaging in experiential exercises, share experiences and engage in mindful dialogue with the teacher and each other; all in an unforced way.

 - The workshop will be English and is not suitable for participants without mindfulness meditation experience.

 NB: If you are not sure whether this workshop is right for you, please contact us to discuss your interest and experience.

 MBCL Teacher Training

 Teacher training seminars are increasingly offered across Europe, either in 2 modules of 3 days or in one residential retreat of 6 days.
-The Centre for Mindfulness in Amsterdam will organise a residential and English spoken MBCL Teacher Training Programme in the Netherlands from Saturday 21 – Thursday 26 March 2020 .
+The Centre for Mindfulness in Amsterdam will organize a residential and English spoken MBCL Teacher Training Program in the Netherlands from Saturday March 21 to Thursday March 26, 2020 .

 Completion of the Foundation Course or having followed the 8 sessions MBCL program in an experiential way with a qualified MBCL teacher is a requirement for participating in a Teacher Training curriculum.
 To become MBCL teacher one should be a certified mindfulness (MBSR or MBCT) teacher.
 However, many professionals who are not mindfulness teachers can benefit from the seminars to deepen mindfulness-based and compassion focused interventions and enhance their therapeutic skills in individual or group work.